Brazil president eases gun laws with decree

-Brazil's far-right President Jair Bolsonaro on Tuesday decreed the easing of national gun laws as part of a law-and-order agenda, despite fears it could aggravate already staggering violent crime.
+Brazil's far-right President Jair Bolsonaro on Tuesday decreed the easing of national gun laws as part of his law-and-order agenda, despite fears it could aggravate already staggering violent crime.

 The executive order, signed in a live television broadcast, allows "good citizens" to more easily own firearms, said Bolsonaro.